Introduction

 The search

-command finds stored commands based on a query.
+command finds stored commands based on a query and can also use AI to generate new ones on the fly.

 flag.